Fishers of Men

 But what did being fishers of men really mean?

 Fishermen In The Times Of Jesus

-Jerusalem and the surrounding lands of the New Testament were located near the Sea Of Galilee.
+Jerusalem and the surrounding lands of the New Testament were located near the Sea of Galilee.
 And a lot of people made their living as fishermen.
-In fact, many of the miracles Jesus did were related to fish.
+In fact, many of the miracles Jesus performed were related to fish.

 Fishes and the loaves

 Fishing was such a common part of life that Jesus used fishing symbolism in many of his conversations and parables with others to help convey his point.

 Here’s an example from Chapter 4 of the Book of Matthew.

 17 From that time Jesus began to preach, and to say, Repent: for the kingdom of heaven is at hand.